 When you combine heavy traffic with a lack of organization in a condensed area, you’re only going to raise the risk that PCH accidents will occur.
 We’ve previously discussed the most common violations associated with Orange County car accidents, and many of them could be related to these types of traffic conditions.
 We’ve also put word out regarding the number of pedestrians and bicyclists that are injured and/or killed in Orange County accidents.
 The more that can be done to keep everyone in a small area clear on what they need to do while behind the wheel, on a bicycle or crossing a street on foot, the fewer number of accidents that will occur.

 While we are always hopeful that people will remain as safe as possible when they are out and about in this area, the fact of the matter is that PCH accidents can and do occur, sometimes with alarming regularity.
 Those who are injured wrongfully need to take steps to protect their legal rights.
-If this includes you or someone you love, contact the Orange County personal injury lawyers at Gomez Trial Attorneys as soon as possible to schedule a free initial consultation.
+If this includes you or someone you love, contact the Orange County personal injury lawyers at The Gomez Law Firm as soon as possible to schedule a free initial consultation.

 Posted in: Motor Vehicle Accidents, Pedestrian Accidents